-Hong Kong police arrest 4 men accused of supporting people overseas endangering national security
+Hong Kong arrests 4 as it escalates crackdown on dissidents

 Police said the four are suspected of using companies, social media and mobile applications to receive funds that they then provided to the people overseas.
 A police statement did not identify the four suspects or the people they allegedly supported.

-Local media, including the South China Morning Post, said the four are former members of the now-defunct pro-democracy party Demosisto, which was founded by Nathan Law, an activist who is now based in the United Kingdom.
+Local media, including the South China Morning Post, said the four are former members of the now-defunct pro-democracy party Demosisto, which was co-founded by Nathan Law, an activist who is now based in the United Kingdom.
 The newspaper Ming Pao carried a photo of former Demosisto chairperson Ivan Lam being escorted by police officers.

 The Associated Press could not confirm the identities of the four, who authorities said are also suspected of making seditious social media posts.
 Police said the posts provoked hatred toward the Beijing and Hong Kong governments and advocated independence for the city.